 Since our incorporation in January 2012, our operations to date have included organizing and staffing our company, business planning, raising capital, developing our compounds, and engaging in other discovery and preclinical activities.
-Prior to our initial public offering, or IPO, in November 2015, we financed our operations primarily through private placements of our convertible notes.
+Prior to our initial public offering, or IPO, in November 2015, we financed our operations primarily through private placements of our convertible notes and subsequent to our IPO, through proceeds from sales of our common stock and warrants to purchase shares of our common stock to equity investors and debt borrowings.
+For a further discussion, see the section entitled "Liquidity and Capital Resources" below.